Emegua/shadow-plugin-bitcoin/README.md

 tar xaf openssl-1.1.0h.tar.gz
 cd openssl-1.1.0h
 ```
-The following command depends on the location where you want to install.
+The following command depends on the location where you want to install openssl-1.1.0h.
 If you install it in a different location than /home/${USER}/.shadow, make sure you change the value for prefix accordingly.
 ```
 ./config --prefix=/home/${USER}/.shadow shared threads enable-ec_nistp_64_gcc_128 -fPIC
 make depend